 With a background in Montessori Teaching, a qualification she gained at Portobello Institute over a decade ago, Rebecca O’Regan took the leap to come back to education to gain her early childhood studies honours degree at Portobello Institute.

-With one-to-one tutor support, recognition of her prior learning and our blended learning approach making education accessible online at all times, her transition back to education was not onl a success but has launched her onto her level 7, level 8 and now level 9 studies.
+With one-to-one tutor support, recognition of her prior learning and our blended learning approach making education accessible online at all times, her transition back to education was not only a success but has launched her onto her level 7, level 8, and now level 9.

-“I had previously done the Montessori Teaching diploma with Portobello about 10 or 12 years ago.
+“I had previously done the Montessori Teaching diploma with Portobello.
 I had an experience of Portobello through doing that course and one of the reasons I went back is because I loved doing the Montessori teaching diploma,” she said.

 Another reason for Rebecca’s return to Portobello was that, since her last experience with Portobello, she had fallen out of early childhood education into a different area of work and was aiming to return to work in that space.